-Motorcyclists are a common traffic hazard in Malaysia.
+Motorcyclists are a common traffic hazard.
 They often weave through traffic, drive through red lights and pedestrian crossings and travel on the wrong side of the road to beat traffic congestion.
 Increasingly, drivers who react by shouting, gesturing or tooting their horn at motorcyclists, are physically confronted and sometimes assaulted.
-You are four times more likely to be killed in a motor vehicle accident in Malaysia than in Australia.
+You're four times more likely to be killed in a motor vehicle accident in Malaysia than in Australia.

 - Drive defensively.

-To drive in Malaysia, you need a valid International Driving Permit (IDP) prior to arrival in Malaysia.
-You can drive in Malaysia with an IDP for up to 90 days.
-See Road travel page for relevant IDP authority.
+To drive in Malaysia, you need a valid International Driving Permit (IDP) and a valid Australian driver’s licence.
+If you don't hold both an IDP and a valid Australian driver’s licence, you'll need to apply for a Malaysian driver’s license.
+See Road safety and driving page for relevant IDP authority.

 Some taxi drivers, particularly in tourist spots or when roads are jammed, refuse to use the meter despite a law requiring them to use it.

-SPAD, the government body regulating taxis in Malaysia, has an English language hotline for reporting problems.
+The government body regulating taxis, has an English language hotline for reporting problems.
 To make a report, provide details such as the vehicle number, the taxi company name, the time/date/location of the incident and the name of the driver (if known).

-- Always confirm the driver will use the meter (or agree the fare) before you get in a taxi.
+- Always ask whether the driver will use the meter (or agree the fare) before you get in a taxi.

 - At the start of your trip, take note of the vehicle number, the taxi company name and the name of the driver.

-There have been fatal and other serious accidents involving long-distance tour buses in Malaysia, particularly at night or in adverse weather conditions.
+There have been fatal and other serious accidents involving long-distance tour buses, particularly at night or in adverse weather conditions.
 If you plan to travel by bus, choose a reputable company and avoid overnight routes.

 In recent years, several passenger boats have sunk because of overloading and poor vessel maintenance.